 Kwame Ture is considered a militant Black leader who advocated violence.
-However, if you read Stokely Speak, published in 1971, you would learn that Ture consider himself not a militant but a Pan-African revolutionary.
-Ture, who held the rank of Honorary Prime Minister of the Black Panther Party (Philadelphia chapter); was considered a “Black Messiah” by COINTELPRO (the FBI Counterintelligence Program), and targeted.
+However, if you read Stokely Speak, published in 1971, you would learn that Ture considers himself not a militant but a Pan-African revolutionary.
+Ture, who held the rank of Honorary Prime Minister of the Black Panther Party (Philadelphia chapter), was considered a “Black Messiah” by COINTELPRO (the FBI Counterintelligence Program) and targeted.
 In his foreword to Stokely Speak, Mumia Abu-Jamal wrote: “I am blown away by his brilliance, his insights, his sharpness, his profound love of African people and lastly, his humility.”
 Like Mumia, I was blown away!
 You will too.
 Stokely Speaks is Ture’s “gift to Africa and oppressed youth worldwide.”
 It is a call to be “Ready for the Revolution” whenever and wherever you are.
-Here are 7 Things You Would You Have Learned….

 2. What is integration?